 In order to qualify, a patient must:

-- Be an adult (18 yrs or older) resident of Maine.
+- Be an adult (18 yrs or older) residing in Maine.

 - Be diagnosed with a terminal disease and have a six month prognosis, confirmed by attending and consulting physicians.